AranBacall/DigitalMarketplaceAlerter/README.md

 $
 ```

-If this is the first time running, set the admin password on the database
+Before running for the first time, you should set the password for the admin user.

 ```
 $ java -jar target/DigitalMarketplaceAlerter-1.0.12-SNAPSHOT.jar setuserpassword -u admin -p new_password_here config/local.yml